trivago/triversity/README.md

 ![triversity](./src/assets/logo.png)

-This app is used internally at trivago to manage our collaborations with Universities.
+This app is used internally at trivago to manage our collaborations with universities.
+Managed projects range from bachelor/master theses over workshops and courses to internships.
-It was built as part of the [trivago Tech Camp 2019](https://techcamp.trivago.com/) by
+The app was built as part of the [trivago Tech Camp 2019](https://techcamp.trivago.com/) by
 @eajang and @GyuminLee.

 ## Screenshot